RoshnaVakkeel/be-inspired-drf-api/README.md

         )
 ~~~

 But Django admin would only save the comment if both fields were selected.
+I wanted them to be independent i.e.

 Fix:

-The argument was changed from null=True to blank=True and the issue was solved.
+The field class type was changed from null=True to blank=True and the issue was solved.
 It was a validation error.
 In the field options, null is purely database-related, whereas blank is validation-related.
 Reference: https://docs.djangoproject.com/en/4.1/topics/db/models/

+Issue 2:
+My Like model has foreign key relationship with both Post and Recommendation entities.
+I can only add a like if I select both Post and Recommendation, but I wanted them to be independent.
+So, I added blank=True in field class types.
+But then I could not migrate the changes to database.
+Like issue 1, I added field class type as blank=True and skipped null=True.
+But in the terminal then new error appeared upon running 'python3 manage.py migrate' command.
+Error at terminal:
+django.db.utils.IntegrityError: NOT NULL constraint failed: new__comments_comment.post_id

 ## Project Setup